 3 Business Travel Trends to Watch in 2019By Mike Volpe, published on Dec 14, 2018

 (Note: You can see Mike share these predictions on Cheddar TV by clicking here.)

 But one evolving aspect of the business landscape is much less discussed: corporate travel.
-Crisscrossing the globe for business purposes is nothing new, but a slew of changes — some cultural, some technological — are making companies and workers rethink how they approach corporate travel.
+Crisscrossing the globe for business purposes is nothing new, but a slew of changes in 2019 — some cultural, some technological — are making companies and workers rethink how they approach corporate travel.